MichaelShaw/jam/README.md

 cargo run --example commands

 # Todo
+- Test our sound decoding through playing a hundred various oggs in sequence.
 - Make launch application return a result and try! (we'd have to translate errors)
 - Fix Texture/render directions
 - We should probably have a locals struct, simple so we can re-use the struct between pipelines (blend/non-blending versions)